rajnishxoxo/My-Portfolio/README.md

 # ❤️ Rajnish Portfolio 🙏
-### _This is my Portfolio Project, I made it using HTML, CSS and Javascript
+### _This is my Portfolio Project, I made it using HTML, CSS, and Javascript

 ## 🔥 Clone this Repository